Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 Factors That May Influence RLS Symptoms

-Iron Status: The most consistent finding in RLS research is the association with iron insufficiency.
+Iron Status: The most consistent finding in RLS research is the association with iron insufficiency, opens in a new tab.
 Studies suggest that iron plays a role in dopamine synthesis and neurological function, which may explain its relevance to RLS.

-Vitamin D Levels: Research has explored connections between vitamin D status and RLS, with one case-control study finding that 75.6% of RLS patients had vitamin D deficiency compared to 42.3% of controls.
+Vitamin D Levels: Go to 37034443Research has explored, opens in a new tab connections between vitamin D status and RLS, with one case-control study, opens in a new tab finding that 75.6% of RLS patients had vitamin D deficiency compared to 42.3% of controls.
 The proposed mechanism involves vitamin D’s role in supporting dopamine pathways.

 Vitamin B12 Status: This vitamin supports nervous system function and helps maintain the myelin sheath around nerves.
-Adequate B12 absorption requires healthy stomach acid levels and proper gut function.
+Adequate B12 absorption, opens in a new tab requires healthy stomach acid levels and proper gut function.

 Caffeine: Found in coffee, tea, chocolate, and soda, caffeine activates excitatory neurotransmitters and may aggravate RLS symptoms in some individuals by promoting motor activity.

-Pregnancy: The prevalence of RLS during pregnancy is two to three times higher than in the general population.
+Pregnancy: The prevalence of RLS during pregnancy, opens in a new tab is two to three times higher than in the general population.
 Hormonal changes and iron status appear to be the main contributing factors.

 The Gut-RLS Connection: Emerging Research